MaoZiming/papers/Topics/6 - Protection and Security/sel4.md

 >

 This paper presents the experience in performing the formal, machine-checked verification of the seL4 microkernel from an abstract specification down to its C implementation.
 This is the first formal proof of functional correctness of a complete, general-purpose operating-system kernel; assuming the correctness of the compiler, assembly code, boot code, managements of caches, and the hardware.

+> We have created a methodology for rapid kernel de- sign and implementation that is a fusion of traditional operating systems and formal methods techniques.
+We found that our verification focus improved the design and was surprisingly often not in conflict with achieving performance.

+### Verification

+> The central artefact is the Haskell proto- type of the kernel.
+The prototype requires the design and implementation of algorithms that manage the low-level hardware details.
+To execute the Haskell prototype in a near-to-realistic setting, we link it with software (derived from QEMU) that simulates the hardware platform.
+Normal user-level execution is enabled by the simulator, while traps are passed to the kernel model which computes the result of the trap.
+The prototype modifies the user-level state of the simulator to appear as if a real kernel had executed in privileged mode.

+Subset of language Huskell that can be translated into the language of the theorem prover we use.

+Translation from Huskell to C as the Huskell runtime is bulky.

 ### Insights